MichaelShires/MichaelShires/README.md

 ### Hi there 👋

 Hi!
-My name is Michael, and I'm finishing up a decade of service in the nuclear navy this year.
-Right now I'm a teacher of prospective staff instructors at the Naval Nuclear Power Training Unit (NPTU) - Charleston.
-I'm also a remote software engineering undergraduate student at Pennsylvania State University.
-Conveniently, I finish up both of those chapters of my life in the spring of 2025.
+My name is Michael, and I'm currently a SkillBridge intern with [Context Ventures](https://contextvc.com).
+Before this, I spent ten years to the day in the nuclear submarine community.
+I'm also a senior at Penn State University - World Campus, pursuing a B.S. software engineering.

-After that, I plan on pursuing graduate school using my G.I.
-Bill.
-I'm deeply interested in the fields of dependable computing and computer architecture, and how we can make digital systems more reliable for use in critical applications.
+In the fall, I will be attending the University of Virginia for an M.S. in Computer Engineering and MBA dual masters program, to graduate in spring of 2028.
+I'm interested in open-source software, dependable computing, hardware/software co-design and building useful tools.

 More information about myself can be found at my [website](https://www.mshires.net) along with a blog where I post whatever comes across my mind.